Magnetic Speed Sensors

 Magnetic Speed Sensor Applications:

-SPECTEC magnetic speed sensors are found in high pressure pipeline installations, applications on pipelines and oil fields around the world, OEM replacement locomotive traction sensors on commuter railroads, as well as in the moist, corrosive and noisy electrical environments of ships at sea.
+SPECTEC magnetic speed sensors are used as high temperature race car sensors, applications on pipelines and oil fields around the world, OEM replacement locomotive traction sensors on commuter railroads, as well as in the moist, corrosive and noisy electrical environments of ships at sea.

 Contact us for your custom magnetic speed sensors needs.